About the

 How do I reserve tickets?

-With your pass you can reserve 2 tickets for you and a guest.
+With your pass you can reserve 2 tickets; one for you and one for a guest.
 Some organizations allow up to three extra tickets with your Arts Access pass if you are using them for your family, we ask that these tickets are used for children only.
 This is entirely up to the discretion of the organization you are visiting and they may only allow you to reserve two tickets.
-We recommend for you to call ahead to clarify the specific guidelines each organization has in relation to the Arts Access pass.
+We recommend for you to call the organization directly to clarify the specific guidelines each organization has in relation to the Arts Access pass.

 Some organizations have age requirements for children, so be sure to ask about age recommendations.